pogopaule/awesome-sustainability-jobs/README.md

 # Awesome Sustainability Jobs

-A curated list of companies in the sustainability sector that have jobs for devs.
+A curated list of companies in the sustainability sector with jobs for devs.

 > The best minds of our generation are thinking about ~~how to make people click on ads~~ climate change\
 > [Tomorrow](https://www.tmrow.com/jobs/)

 **This project needs your help** and [contributions](https://github.com/pogopaule/awesome-sustainability-jobs/blob/main/CONTRIBUTING.md):
+- Share this project with others
-- Add a link to [the backlog list](https://pad.disroot.org/p/awesome-sustainability-jobs)
+- Add a link to [the backlog](https://pad.disroot.org/p/awesome-sustainability-jobs)
+- Fix broken links
-- Review links in the [backlog](https://pad.disroot.org/p/awesome-sustainability-jobs) and [contribute](https://github.com/pogopaule/awesome-sustainability-jobs/blob/main/CONTRIBUTING.md) them to [data.yml](https://github.com/pogopaule/awesome-sustainability-jobs/blob/main/src/data.yaml)
+- Review links in the [backlog](https://pad.disroot.org/p/awesome-sustainability-jobs) and [add them](https://github.com/pogopaule/awesome-sustainability-jobs/blob/main/src/data.yaml) to this project
 - Suggest structural improvements by opening a pull request with changes to [template.md](https://github.com/pogopaule/awesome-sustainability-jobs/blob/main/src/template.md)
-- Fix broken links
-- Show this project to others

 Not able to work on sustainability in a full time job?
 Check out this list of [open source projects](https://github.com/protontypes/open-sustainable-technology).